logologo

 Overview

 1989.
-Amidst the collapse of the Eastern Bloc, the largest Communist party in Western Europe—Italy's PCI—announces it's going to change name and identity to become a new 'thing'.
-The documentary shows the debates taking place in various PCI chapters across Italy after the historic decision.
+Amidst the collapse of the Eastern Bloc, the largest communist party in Western Europe—Italy's PCI—announces it's going to change name, vowing to become a new 'thing'.
+This film shows the debates taking place in various PCI chapters across Italy after the historic decision.

 Genres